se4u/mvlsa/README.md

 At its default settings `mrds.sh` would produce the last column of `Table~2` of the paper that describes the datasets used.

-## MOTIVATION ##
+## Possible Future Work ##
-1) Task specific representation learning through feedback guided weights (once representation learning becomes online, then all we need to do is train representations, the representations can be
+1. Task specific representation learning through feedback guided weights.
-2) Which contexts give a boost (this is part of analysis) Basically I code PMI, PPMI, Glove's Data dependent preprocessing as different views and then find which views get a high weight. i should decide the exact weighting strategy to use.
+2. Which contexts give a boost (this is part of analysis) Basically we code PMI, PPMI, Glove's Data dependent preprocessing as different views and then find which views get a high weight.
+   I should decide the exact weighting strategy to use.
 Setting x-max really benefits the Semantic dataset however I can do a lot better in terms of weighting by carefully either either premultiply or postmultiply and then get basically a factored weighting.
-3) Finally do humans really break the performance intro matrices of statistics that are called views ?
+3. Finally do humans really break the performance intro matrices of statistics that are called views ?
-4) Tension between thresholding for noise removal and "missing value imputation for svd".
+4. Tension between thresholding for noise removal and "missing value imputation for svd".